-DETERMINE IF ANY OTHER APPLICATIONS ARE REQUIRED.
+DETERMINE IF OTHER APPLICATIONS ARE REQUIRED.

-Some schools require additional applications, such as the CSS Profile or other institutional forms.
+Some schools require additional applications, such as the CSS Profile.
 Learn more about the CSS Profile at CSSProfile.CollegeBoard.org.

 TRACK DEADLINES using the School Requirements Tracking Sheet on page 29 or your calendar, notes app, or other tool to help you keep track.